UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 other pages, one per entity, which are stored in /CATALOG_files, and organized according to the [Pairtree specification].
-[Pairtree] was chosen as it specifies how to generate a path from an identifier, and divides up the file-space efficiently, which is an advantage in very large datacrates, where there may be thousands of pages in the *DataCrate* website.
+[Pairtree] was chosen as it specifies how to generate a path from an identifier, and divides up the file-space efficiently, which is an advantage in very large DataCrates, where there may be thousands of pages in the *DataCrate Website*.
 The path to additional HTML file
 is: `/CATALOG_files/` followed by the `@id` of the file converted to a Pairtree path followed by `index.html`.